 Does meta description affect SEO?

 Google has said that they do not use the information in the SEO meta description when determining the rank of a website.
 However, even if there is no direct impact on your placement in SERPs, there is still value to creating clear meta descriptions.
 Your description serves as a preview to the content on your site, attracting people to your result and convincing them to click to learn more.
 A compelling description can help you boost your engagement metrics while also encouraging more people to share your piece on social media and even include backlinks to your work.
 These are the factors that will impact your ranking.

-How do I write a meta description for SEO?
+How to write a meta description?

 Since you are typically only afforded about two sentences for your SEO meta description, it is important to use the space wisely.
 Google has increased and then decreased characters for meta descriptions so, you could be seeing some longer snippets around.
 To create an effective, optimized meta description, you'll first want to discover what keyword you'll be using and optimizing for.
 Generally, you want to use your target topic keyword somewhere towards the beginning so that you can establish your relevance for readers immediately.
 You want to write engaging copy that demonstrates why your material is uniquely positioned to answer their questions and provide them with the value and information they seek.
 Consider these steps:

 - Think about the topic that you are writing about and what interests people in this subject.

 - Create an SEO meta description that serves as an introduction to this piece, answering why your particular material is so much more valuable that the other results in the SERP.